IsaacDatColt/Bookstore/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Book Explorer is an application that allows users to explore and discover books based on different genres.
+BookVibes is an application that allows users to explore and discover books based on different genres.
 Users can create an account, search for books by author, title, ISBN, or category, and read book descriptions.
 They can also favorite books to save them for future reading.

 ## Features